 Accidents happen and people find themselves, their family members, or friends in wheelchairs.
 For others, illness can restrict them to the wheelchair.
-Most buildings are accessible to wheelchair users but in some homes, those in wheelchairs go through the embarrassment of being carried up inside, or worse, they are locked out.
+Most buildings in Kenya are inaccessible.

 Key Features to Consider When Making a Wheelchair-Friendly House

 If the disability is a permanent one, one will have to implement drastic changes.
 From the bedroom, the kitchen to particularly everywhere else.
 But for the basic implementations, here are some of the things you need to take note of when making your home wheelchair-friendly.